tho-asterist/vue-google-sheets-signin/README.md

   }),
   methods: {
     OnGoogleSheetsAuthSuccess (authData) {
-      // Receive the authenticated data (access_token, id token ...) and make your magic with the backend
+      // Receive the authenticated data (access_token, refresh_token, id_token ...) and make your magic with the backend
     },
     OnGoogleSheetsAuthFail (error) {
       console.log(error)